 LinkedIn introduced its Interest Targeting feature in January of this year.
 This tool gives marketers the advantage of reaching LinkedIn users with relevant ads that match their professional interests.
 LinkedIn has further expanded its marketing capabilities by partnering with Microsoft’s Bing search engine.
 This adds an additional level of interest targeting whereby you can now reach users via the topics or content they search for and consume.
 All this is done in a way that completely respects members’ privacy.

-Audience Templates are a boon for marketers who are new to advertising on LinkedIn or for exiting marketers looking to reach newer audiences.
+Audience Templates are a boon for marketers who are new to advertising on LinkedIn or for existing marketers looking to reach newer audiences.
 With this new feature, you can choose from 20 predefined B2B audience templates that include characteristics like job titles, skills, groups and so on.
 With just a single click, you can create a set model to target specific audiences, without wasting too much time at set up.

 Lookalike Audiences, Interest Targeting with Bing and Audience Templates are now available to all LinkedIn advertisers.
 Leveraging these three new features will help B2B brands bolster and scale their ad campaigns to reach a more extensive number of highly-qualified leads via digital.
 You can also read our blog on LinkedIn Showcase Pages and why you must use them for more information on LinkedIn’s marketing tools.